 Ellen Flynn, MD is a psychiatrist in Women’s Behavioral Medicine at the Women’s Medicine Collaborative.
-A clinical assistant professor of psychiatry and human behavior and a clinical assistant professor of medicine at The Warren Alpert Medical School of Brown University, Dr. Flynn is co-director of the contemplative studies scholarly concentration and co-director of the mindfulness-wellness program at The Warren Alpert Medical School of Brown University.
+She is also a clinical assistant professor of psychiatry and human behavior as well as a clinical assistant professor of medicine at The Warren Alpert Medical School of Brown University.
+Dr. Flynn is a certified MBSR instructor through the Center for Mindfulness.
+She is also the director of the Resilience Project at the Embodied Neuroscience Lab and a faculty advisor to the Mindfulness Center at Brown.

 Dr. Flynn received a medical degree from University of Massachusetts Medical School in Worcester, Massachusetts.
 She completed a residency in adult psychiatry at University of Massachusetts Medical School.
 She trained in psychosomatic medicine, completing a fellowship at Brigham and Women’s Hospital in Boston, Massachusetts, and holds a master of theological studies degree from Harvard Divinity School in Cambridge, Massachusetts.
 Dr. Flynn was awarded formal certification as a mindfulness-based stress reduction (MBSR) instructor from the Center for Mindfulness, Oasis Institute at the University of Massachusetts Medical School.